COVID-19 pandemic in Botswana: January 2021

 On 3 January the number of confirmed cases increased to 15440 of which 1827 had been transferred to other countries.
 The death toll rose to 45.
 The Minister of Health and Wellness Edwin Dikoloti announced that the 501.V2 variant first identified in South Africa on 18 December had reached Botswana.
 According to the Director of Health Services, Dr Malebogo Kebabonye, cases of the variant appeared to be overrepresented in the Maun area.

 On 6 January the number of confirmed cases increased to 16050 of which 1879 had been transferred to other countries.
 The death toll rose to 48.
 Two days later the number of confirmed cases increased to 16768 of which 1925 had been transferred to other countries.
 The death toll rose to 59.

-On 11 January the number of confirmed cases increased to 17365 of which 1955 had been transferred to other countries.
-The death toll rose to 71.

-On 15 January the number of confirmed cases increased to 18630 of which 2026 had been transferred to other countries.
-The death toll rose to 88.

-On 18 January the number of confirmed cases increased to 19654 of which 2106 had been transferred to other countries.
-The death toll rose to 105.
+On 18 January, the number of confirmed deaths surpassed 100, increasing to 105.

-On 22 January the number of confirmed cases increased to 20658 of which 2143 had been transferred to other countries.
-The death toll rose to 124.

-On 25 January the number of confirmed cases increased to 21293 of which 2188 had been transferred to other countries.
-The death toll rose to 134.

-On 29 January the number of confirmed cases increased to 22738 of which 2219 had been transferred to other countries.
-The death toll rose to 148.